zillding/alfred-vpnutil/readme.md

 > [Alfred](https://www.alfredapp.com) workflow to list configured VPN profiles and connect to/disconnect from a selected one (support IKEv2 service)

+Built-in Mac CLI tools (`scutil` & `networksetup`) do not work with IKEv2 services at the moment.
+Refer to [https://blog.timac.org/2018/0719-vpnstatus/](https://blog.timac.org/2018/0719-vpnstatus/) for more details.
+Special treatment is requried to support IKEv2 services.
+This workflow solves the problem.

 ## Install

 ```bash